Bachelor of Engineering (Honours) in Industrial Automation

 Fees

 Industrial Automation Engineering is a rapidly growing discipline with a significant impact across various industries, including manufacturing, power generation, mechatronics, mechanical systems, mining and chemical processing.
-This hands-on degree equips you with the technical expertise and problem-solving skills required to design, develop and manage automation systems.
+This UK degree equips you with the technical expertise and problem-solving skills required to design, develop and manage automation systems.

 The key advantages: